rcalixte/wayland-book/src/surfaces/dmabuf.md

 Some Wayland programmers who don't use libwayland complain that this approach ties Mesa and libwayland tightly together, which is true.
-However, untangling them is not impossible - it just requires a lot of work for you in the form of implementing `linux-dmabuf` yourself.
+However, untangling them is not impossible &mdash; it just requires a lot of work for you in the form of implementing `linux-dmabuf` yourself.
 Consult the Wayland extension XML for details on the protocol, and Mesa's implementation at `src/egl/drivers/dri2/platform_wayland.c` (at the time of writing).
 Good luck and godspeed.